 How to get there?
-Direct bus leaves from Kyoto Station
+Direct buses leave from Kyoto Station

 How much does it cost?
 400 yen

 I had some challenges trying to find the entrance.
-There was huge construction site between the bus stop and line for entrance.
-Finally I found the right place following group of students.
+There was huge construction site between the bus stop and line for Kinkakuji.
+Finally, I found the right place following group of students.
 The closer I got the more students I saw.
-Apparently there was field trip going on.
+Apparently, there was field trip going on.

 I walked confidently to buy my ticket, saw how much it costs and ran away in panic.
 400 yen to see one building.
 Why would anyone pay that much?
-With that money I would pay that day’s dinner.
+With that money, I would pay dinner of the day.
 I didn’t know what to do so I kept walking back and forth among the students.

-Then I decided it was just money and walked again confidently to buy the ticket and went through the entrance.
+In the end, I decided it was just money and walked again confidently to buy my ticket to Kinkakuji and went through the entrance.
 There was a lot of tourists and I was starting to regret my decision.
 Until I saw the Golden Pavilion.
 How can one building be so beautiful?

 I took some photos and probably appear in dozen holiday photos others have taken.
-It was crowded in the perfect photo spot and guards were making sure no one stood on the walking path but rather on the photography area.
+It was crowded in the perfect photo spot and guards were making sure no one stood on the walking path but rather in the photography area.
 That one not so perfect selfie with Kinkakuji was quickly taken and I walked ahead.

-There was some other buildings and things to see but nothing was worth of mention after seeing the main sight.
-In the end there was some small shops (and a lot of free food samples…)
+There was some other buildings and things to see but nothing would be worthy of mention after seeing the main sight.
+In the end, there was some small shops (and a lot of free food samples…)

-It was hot day so after exiting the park I bought ice cream from vending machine.
-I had just eaten it and decided to leave when group of students (probably under ten years old but I’m really bad at guessing ages) approached me.
-Behind them stood their teacher who smiled warmly for me.
+It was a hot day so after exiting the park I bought ice cream from vending machine.
+I had just eaten it and decided to leave when a group of students (probably under ten years old but I’m really bad at guessing ages) approached me.
+Behind them stood their teacher who smiled warmly at me.

 “Hello, can we ask questions from you?” one of the students finally dared to ask me.
-Their teacher explained that they were English students and had this mission to ask one tourist things about them.
-Of course I agreed.
+Their teacher explained that they were English language students and had this mission to ask one tourist things about them.
+Of course, I agreed.

 They asked shyly about my name, nationality and other things.
-I gave Moomin pins for them because I always carried them with me in the case I met someone special.
-After they had asked all the questions I of course got sticker decorated business cards from them.
+I gave Moomin pins for them because I used to always carry them with me in the case I met someone special.
+After they had asked all the questions I, of course, got sticker decorated business cards from them.
 So Japanese and extremely cute that I had to keep myself from laughing.

 Like always feel free to comment below your thoughts.
 What are some of your favorite destinations you have added to your Japan bucket list?
 Or maybe Kinkakuji is one of them?